boom141/task-management-application-nextJS/README.md

 "react-fade-in": "^2.0.1",
 ```

-After, installing dependcies setup your envirinment variable for your postgresSQL
+After installing dependencies, setup your environment variable for your PostgresSQL.
-After that you can now run the development server:
+After that, you can now run the development server:

 ```bash
 npm run dev